Carolyn Parkinson, Ph.D.

 Carolyn studies how the human brain tracks and encodes information about its social environment, and how this information shapes our thoughts and behavior.
 She received her B.Sc. from McGill University in Montreal.
 After completing her B.Sc., Carolyn spent a year in China overseeing cross-cultural research on depression at Beijing University.
 She then completed her Ph.D. in Cognitive Neuroscience at Dartmouth College with Thalia Wheatley before becoming an Assistant Professor at UCLA in 2016.

 Ryan graduated with a B.A. in Neuroscience from Dartmouth College in 2017.
 He has been involved in research on the reward system and the action observation network.
 Ryan wrote his honors thesis on how motivational content, visuospatial perspective, and individual differences in empathy modulate representations of appetitive actions.
-He is interested in the effects of empathy and social media on the representations of self and other.
+He is interested in using neuroimaging and social network analysis to study how the brain represents friendship and human connection.

 Meng graduated from the University of Michigan with a B.S. in psychology and computer science.
 She is broadly interested in many aspects of social neuroscience, especially applying computational models and machine learning methods to understand how our brains process social experience and infer other people's minds.